hystking/llm-go/README.md

-  --base-url string           Base URL for the LLM API (default "https://api.openai.com/v1") --instructions string       Instructions to guide the model --format string             Output format like: "name:string,age:integer,active:boolean" -h, --help                  Help for llm
+  --base-url string           Base URL for the LLM API (default "https://api.openai.com/v1") --instructions string       Instructions to guide the model --format string             Output format like: "name:string,age:integer,active:boolean" --prompt string             Prompt text that can be combined with stdin input -h, --help                  Help for llm
 ```